All Episodes

 And that I'm close to, obviously, I'm close to Eric and Lauren and many of his family members.

-And these people anonymously in their basements that either think they're broadcasters or you know, putting these things up on social media, they have no idea because when Butler happened, I don't even I don't want to truly describe what I felt and the emotions I felt and how awful I feel about what happened this weekend.
+And these people anonymously in their basements that either think they're broadcasters or, you know, putting these things up on social media, they have no idea because when Butler happened, I don't even, I don't want to truly describe what I felt and the emotions I felt and how awful I feel about what happened this weekend.

-And the idea that I didn't play golf after being invited.
+And the idea that I didn't play golf after being invited, I was an afterthought invite.

 I wasn't like, you know, planned invite.

-And I'm like, I I forgot what you want to know the truth.
+And I'm like, I forgot, if you want to know the truth, I had work to do.

 I have to prepare for my week.

-And I was going to go right back after breakfast and and what do I do all day long but send you and my TV team article after article after article and idea after idea after idea.
+And what do I do all day long but send you and my TV team article after article after article and idea after idea after idea?

-I mean, is there any hour in the 24 hour day where I'm not sending you guys stuff?
+I mean, is there any hour in the 24-hour day where I'm not sending you guys stuff?

 That's all I do.